-I treat each and every case and individual is unique.
-I get to know each of my client’s lives so that I can present you in court as an individual with a job, a family and a member of the community.
+I treat each and every case and individual as unique.
+I get to know each of my clients’ lives so that I can present you in court as an individual with a job, a family, and a member of the community.
 Your individual situation can help play a part in how your case turns out.

 Every DWI is different based on the nature of the charges being brought against you.
 The charges will depend largely on what your blood alcohol level (BAC) was at the time the police measured it at the police station.
 The BAC largely determines how your case will be filed and the severity level of the charges going through the court system.

-If you are in custody after a stop, I will work tirelessly to get you out of jail as soon as possible.
+If you are in custody after a stop, Woodbury DWI Lawyer will work tirelessly to get you out of jail as soon as possible.
 It is important for you to be able to get back to your normal, daily life as quickly as you can.

 Soon, you’ll be assigned a date for your first court appearance.
 Generally, you will have to appear at least twice—and possibly as many as five or more times—in court.
 The number of appearances will depend on a few different factors in your case including the presence of “aggravating factors.”

-While the criminal case proceeds and the court schedules your appearances, the State can revoke your driver’s license.
+While the DWI case proceeds and the court schedules your appearances, the State can revoke your driver’s license.
 The State has the automatic right to do this under the law.

 You are not a criminal.
 You have unintentionally ended up in a challenging situation based on one mistake.